gdemu13/Sales-Imitation/README.md

 On this website, customers are able to sell products and make money by it.
 On the last round, they can win the jackpot.

 There are 10 rounds and 1 super round on the website.
-On each round customers are given random products and a deadline to sell them. on every sold product, they earn coins that can be withdrawn and customer will be moved to the next round.
+On each round customers are given random products and a deadline to sell them.
+On every sold product, they earn coins that can be withdrawn and customer will be moved to the next round.
-Every next round is harder than previous, because of products price increment, but also they have more time to sell products.
+Every next round is harder than previous because of products price increment, but also customers have more time to sell products.

 ### Playground